 DURATION: A measure of the sensitivity of the price (the value of principal) of a fixed-income investment to a change in interest rates.
 Duration is expressed as a number of years.
-Rising interest rates mean falling bond prices, while declining interest rates mean rising bond prices.

 FEDERAL CREDIT AGENCIES: Agencies of the Federal government set up to supply credit to various classes of institutions and individuals, e.g., S&L's, small business firms, students, farmers, farm cooperatives, and exporters.